orzubalsky/art-coop/src/home/welcome.md

 ---
 <h1 id="greeting" class="greeting">Good Morning</h1>

 <p id="concept-para">Did you know that <strong>cultural workers are co-creating <i id="concept" data-concepts='<%= JSON.stringify(concepts.concepts) %>'></i></strong> right now?</p>

-You can live a good life without a boss, without a landlord, and with money for your dream projects.
-This is happening right now.

-Welcome to Art.coop.
-We exist to grow the solidarity economy movement by centering systems-change work led by artists and culture-bearers.
+In March 2021, Art.coop launched with a [REPORT](http://art.coop/#report).
+In September and October of 2021, we held [Study-into-Action](http://art.coop/#study) with 105 cultural innovators.
+We just launched [PODCAST](https://art.coop/#podcast), online [COURSES](https://art.coop/#courses), and our [Move the Money series](https://www.giarts.org/move-money-grantmakers-arts-artcoop-solidarity-economy-discussion-series) continues.

+Yes, artists are workers.

+We work together to resist exploitation and create jobs, housing, and resource exchanges that value artists as whole people.

+We join the Solidarity Economy movement as we fire our bosses, free the land, and elect ourselves.

+We are empowered change-makers who actively choose the lives we want to lead.

+We can live our values and do joyful work that pays the bills.

 Join us as we: